Athsmar/PlayNextTab-Privacy-Policy/README.md

 - No tracking: No cookies, analytics, or hidden data collection.

 - YouTube thumbnails: Loaded directly from YouTube’s servers (not stored).

+WHAT THE EXTENSION DOES USE:

+YouTube Video Metadata -Titles/URLs of open YouTube tabs (to generate thumbnails and "Next Up" info).
+Only temporarily, cleared when tabs close.